BBN-E/tac-kbp-eal/validation.md

     Note that you may filter out any Generic responses from the linking store and corresponding entries from the CorpusLinking (if any) using `tac-kbp-eal/target/appassembler/bin/filterLinkingStore`.

+3. Filter out responses that appear in quotes:
+    Build the quote filter using `tac-kbp-eal/target/appassembler/bin/buildQuoteFilter`:
+    Params:
+    ```
+    quoteFilter: /path/to/output/file
+    docIdToFileMap: a map or docid to raw text
+    ```

+    Filter the responses: using `tac-kbp-eal/target/appassembler/bin/applyQuoteFilter`:
+    Params:

+    ```
+    inputStore:
+    outputStore:
+    quoteFilter:
+    ```

-3. Minimize system outputs to just the best it produced using `tac-kbp-eal/target/appassembler/bin/keepOnlyBestResponses`:
+4. Minimize system outputs to just the best it produced using `tac-kbp-eal/target/appassembler/bin/keepOnlyBestResponses`:
     Params:

     ```